nicolas931010/rcn_reading/2023_readings.md

 Our fifth set of coordinated readings focuses on conservation interventions.
 As we are facing a looming biodiversity crisis, conventional conservation strategies (e.g. endangered species list, protected areas, catch limits) often seem woefully insufficient and more proactive or even radical practices are increasingly being considered.
 How can we use the rapidly evolving genetic and genomic toolbox to guide these conservation interventions?

 This year's papers were selected by [Camille Rumberger](https://sites.google.com/site/katielotterhos/people?pli=1#h.1zk9vvawn8sx), [Mikhail Matz](https://matzlab.weebly.com/), and [Nicolas Lou](https://www.sudmantlab.org/people.html).
-[Brendan Reid](https://nerdbrained.wixsite.com/home) led a team that developed strategies to facilitate interactions among participants from different institutions.
+[Brendan Reid](https://nerdbrained.wixsite.com/home) led a team (with Melissa Naugle, Lindsay Yue, and Len Aguila) that developed strategies to facilitate interactions among participants from different institutions.
 We are grateful to [Nina Overgaard Therkildsen](https://www.therkildsenlab.com/) for coming up with this year's theme, as well as the broader RCN community for their efforts in generating topics, discussion questions, and scientific papers.

 ## Logistics

 #### Forming a discussion group

 We encourage you to discuss the papers with a smaller group of participants prior to joining the larger RCN reading group community on Slack.
 You can either form a local discussion group at your home instutition or join an online group.
 Your group may choose to meet either once every week or every two weeks at any time of the week.
-If you need helping forming or connecting to a reading group, please contact [Nicolas Lou](nicolas931010@berkeley.edu).
+If you need helping forming or connecting to a reading group, we will provide a "looking for group" Slack thread to connect individuals who do not have an existing group at their institution.
+Please contact [Brendan Reid](nerdbrained@gmail.com) or [Nicolas Lou](nicolas931010@berkeley.edu) if you have any additional questions.

-> (or does someone else want to coordinate this?)
+Once you have formed a group, have a representative create a short introductory thread for your group (including a name for the group and potentially also names of group members, physical location(s), and career stages).

 #### Reading schedule